 One-way rentals are popular for exploring routes to Spain via San Sebastian, or northward through the Loire Valley to Paris.
 Many travellers combine Bordeaux with visits to the Dordogne region and Atlantic coast resorts like Biarritz.

-Site | Type | Distance to Centre |
+| Site | Type | Distance to Centre |

-Yelloh !
+| Yelloh !
 Village Bordeaux Lac | Urban campsite | 8 km.
-Walk to Tram C for a 20 minute ride to Quinconces. |
+Walk to Tram C for a 20-minute ride to Quinconces. |

 Aire de Camping-Car is the French term for a basic motorhome stop, similar to Germany's Stellplatz.
-These sites have hard standing, water and a waste dump point for about €6 – 15 per night.
+These sites have hard standing, water and a waste disposal point for a nightly fee.

 Yes, a large number of RV rental companies allow for one-way rentals and also between countries in Europe.